 By saying in the loop, I don’t want you to expect them sending you a message every time a feature is developed or deployed.
 But, you should be well aware of what is going on in your project, be it it’s development or design or testing and get timely updates without you having to constantly knock on their door.

 Now that we have made it clear where you can find competent software development companies and how to evaluate the best out of them, let us leave you with a few tips on software development hiring mistakes.

 Hiring mistakes to avoid

 Don’t place everything around money.
 If you end up hiring a team with the lowest bid, you might initially think everything worked out well but later on your expenses will be definitely on the higher side, fixing all the corners they cut.

 Don’t hire someone who cannot express their thoughts properly in fluent English even if they are technically competent.
 This is because you have to constantly communicate with the team and if you cannot understand them well, then the frustration will grow and affect the project in the long run.

 Not carrying out proper research is dangerous.
 Verify the software company’s credentials, check their history and talk to their past and present clients.
 Interview them and try to understand if they are a good fit for you.
 Lack of proper research can take all of your hiring efforts downhill.

 Not Clearly Stating Requirements is yet another mistake.
 If you don’t have a clear vision of your software or if you go to and fro with your requirements, it would just lead to misunderstandings and other unfavorable outcomes.

 As Malcolm Forbes rightly said, “Never hire someone who knows less than you do about what he's hired to do.”
-The software development company that you hire should be expert in their fields.
+The development company that you hire should be experts in their fields.
 This doesn’t mean they need to have more than 1000 employees or they need to have experience with every technology that was ever invented.
 It just means they very well know what they are doing and they can do it much better compared to others.